teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 To test this hypothesis, we trained generative models, including SHSGAN, DCGAN, FastGAN and VAE, to produce realistic hyperspectral melanoma images and evaluated their quality using spectral and perceptual metrics.
 Among them, FastGAN achieved the best balance between spectral accuracy and structural realism, generating synthetic lesions that closely resembled real samples.
 These synthetic images were then integrated into the training of melanoma classifiers based on DenseNet and ResNet architectures.
 The classifiers trained with both real and synthetic data outperformed those trained solely on real data, achieving higher validation accuracy (0.84 vs. 0.79) and F1-score (0.89 vs. 0.85).

-### Goal
+## Goal
 Therefore, the main goal of this project is to construct a generative ai model that learns the distribution of real hyperspectral images and through them is able to create a synthetic hyperspectral melanoma dataset.
 Desired output: a synthetic hyperspectral dataset of skin lesions and melanoma.
 #### Main Hypothesis
 A classifier trained with synthetic AND real data will have better results than if only trained in real data

 #### Secondary Questions
 This work also explores the general use of hyperspectral synthetic data to improve classification.
 In order to support the use of synthetic images we also ask the following questions:
-Is synthetic data actually necessary to improve classification?
-Or is it better to use regular data augmentation strategies?
+- Is synthetic data truly necessary to improve classification performance, or can conventional data augmentation methods achieve similar gains?
-Does it improve classification metrics when training a classifier from scratch with little real data?
-Does it improve classification metrics of a generalist classifier? (pretrained in imagenet) Does it improve classification metrics of a specialist classifier? (pretrained in RGB melanoma) How much synthetic data should we use?
+- Does the inclusion of synthetic samples enhance the performance of a classifier trained from scratch when only a small amount of real data is available?
+- Does synthetic data improve the performance of a generalist classifier pretrained on large-scale datasets such as ImageNet?
+- Does it also benefit a specialist classifier pretrained on RGB melanoma images?
+- What is the optimal proportion of synthetic data to mix with real data during training?
-How does synthetic data quality affect classifier performance?
+- How does the quality of synthetic images influence downstream classifier performance?

 ### Presentation
 #### Slides